 On November 21, 2023, we received a letter from Nasdaq stating that we were not in compliance with Nasdaq Listing Rule 5550(b)(1) because our stockholders' equity of \$2,339,258 as of September 30, 2023, as reported in the Company's Quarterly Report on Form 10-Q filed with the SEC on November 14, 2023, was below the minimum requirement of \$2,500,000.
 On November 29, 2023, we received a letter from Nasdaq stating that based on the Current Report on Form 8-K that the Company filed with the Securities and Exchange Commission on November 28, 2023 it determined that we were in compliance with Nasdaq Listing Rule 5550(b)(1).
-The letter further stated that if we fail to evidence compliance with Nasdaq Listing Rule 5550(b)(1) upon filing of our next periodic report we may be subject to delisting.
-At that time, Nasdaq staff will provide written notification to us and we may then appeal the Staff's determination to a Nasdaq Hearings Panel.
+The letter further stated that if we failed to evidence compliance with Nasdaq Listing Rule 5550(b) (1) upon filing of our next periodic report we might be subject to delisting.
+At such time, Nasdaq staff would provide written notification to us and we might then appeal the Staff's determination to a Nasdaq Hearings Panel.
+Our subsequent annual report on form 10-K, filed on April 1, 2024, disclosed stockholders' equity at a level which was in compliance with Nasdaq Listing Rule 5550(b)(1) and the matter was closed.

-In the event of a de-listing, we would take actions to restore our compliance with The Nasdaq Capital Market's listing requirements, but we can provide no assurance that any such action taken by us would allow our common stock become listed again, stabilize the market price or improve the liquidity of our common stock, prevent our common stock from dropping below The Nasdaq Capital Market, minimum bid price requirement or prevent future non-compliance with The Nasdaq Capital Market's listing requirements.
+In the event of a de-listing, we would take actions to restore our compliance with The Nasdaq Capital Market's listing requirements, but we can provide no assurance that any such action taken by us would allow our common stock become listed again, stabilize the market price or improve the liquidity of our common stock, prevent our common stock from dropping below The Nasdaq Capital Market, minimum bid price requirement or prevent future noncompliance with The Nasdaq Capital Market's listing requirements.